marzeq/xbox-cloud-gaming-electron/README.md

 ## FAQ

-### Why is my game lagging/my quality is bad?

-You might not have VA-API support enabled on your system.
-To check if it's the case, run the app from the terminal and see if you get any errors related to VA-API.
+### I got a "VA-API is not available!" error.
+What should I do?
+Is it a bug?
+Do I need VA-API?

+It's not a bug.
+You generally need VA-API for a smooth experience.
+If you don't notice any issues, then you can ignore this error and disable it with the `--no-vaapi-warning` flag.

-If you do, please refer to your's distro's documentation on how to install and enable it.
+If you do however notice issues, please refer to your's distro's documentation on how to install and enable VA-API, as the package names and installation methods may vary.

 You will also need `libva-utils` installed so the program can verify you have VA-API enabled.
-It contains the `vainfo` command, which will tell you if you have VA-API support enabled.
-It might be under a different name depending on your distro.
+It contains the `vainfo` command, which will enable the program to cgeck if you have VA-API working.
+It might be under a different name depending on your distro or merged with the base package.
+Again, please refer to your distro's documentation.

 ### Why do I keep getting logged out?

 This is an issue on Microsoft's side.
 If you click on the "Sign in" button, it will log you in again without a need to enter your credentials.

+### What are the flags that I can use?

+-   `--no-vaapi-warning` - Disables the VA-API warning.
+-   `--linux-user-agent` - Uses the Linux user agent instead of the Windows one.
+-   `--no-rpc` - Disables Discord Rich Presence.
+-   `--dont-hide-pointer` - Disables hiding the mouse pointer when you're using a controller.

 # Building from source